jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 and the JavaScript kicks in whenever it’s downloaded.
 This is extremely helpful for combining documentation with interactive demonstrations, like [Colorable](http://jxnblk.com/colorable) or [Building SVG Icons with React](http://jxnblk.com/react-icons).
-Using React along with something like webpack also allows you to consolidate the entire build process in Node and take advantage of anything in the npm ecosystem.
+Using React with webpack also allows you to consolidate the entire build process in Node and take advantage of anything in the npm ecosystem.
-And, lastly, React is just fun to use.
+Last but not least, React is just fun to use.

 ## How

-Although there are several ways to render static sites with React, the following is what I've found to be easiest.
+Although there are several ways to render static sites with React, the following is what I’ve found to be easiest.

 First start a fresh project and initialize npm.